davekirby/EFFProject/report/PROJ_KirbyD.md

     IF petal-length IS long AND  petal-width IS wide THEN virginica is likely
     IF NOT petal-width IS wide
-      AND (sepal-width is narrow OR petal-length IS fairly long) THEN versicolor is likely
+      AND (sepal-width is narrow OR petal-length IS long) THEN versicolor is likely
     IF petal-width IS narrow AND petal-length IS short THEN setosa is likely